IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 Ongoing: Review and Update

-Schedule regular risk register reviews — at minimum quarterly, more frequently for high-probability/high-impact risks — to update trend assessments, advance lifecycle statuses, and identify new risks as the environment evolves.
+Schedule regular risk register reviews (at minimum quarterly, and more frequently for high-probability/high-impact risks) to update trend assessments, advance lifecycle statuses, and identify new risks as your environment evolves.

-The gap between informal risk awareness and structured risk management is widest when it matters most — during audits, post-incident reviews, and regulatory examinations.
+The gap between informal risk awareness and formal risk management is widest when it matters most: during audits, post-incident reviews, and regulatory examinations.
 An IT risk register closes that gap by creating a formal, maintained record of every identified technology risk, with documented probability assessments, mitigation strategies, ownership, and lifecycle history.

 Virima 6.1.1 delivers a centralized risk register that goes beyond documentation.
-By connecting risk records directly to change and project management within the same ITSM platform, Virima ensures that risk information is part of the operational workflow — visible when changes are being approved, tracked throughout project lifecycles, and reportable for GRC compliance evidence across SOC 2, ISO 27001, NIS2, and GDPR frameworks.
+By connecting risk records directly to change and project management within the same ITSM platform, Virima ensures that risk information is part of the operational workflow.
+Risks are visible when changes are approved, tracked throughout project lifecycles, and reportable for GRC compliance evidence across SOC 2, ISO 27001, NIS2, and GDPR.

-For IT organizations moving from spreadsheet-based risk lists to a structured, audit-ready risk management capability, Virima provides the platform and the process in a single integrated system.
+For IT organizations moving from spreadsheet-based risk lists to a formal, audit-ready risk management capability, Virima provides the platform and the process in a single integrated system.

 Frequently Asked Questions

-A: A risk assessment is a point-in-time evaluation of threats and vulnerabilities — typically a process or workshop.
+A risk assessment is a point-in-time evaluation of threats and vulnerabilities, typically a process or workshop.
 A risk register is the ongoing document that records the output of risk assessments and tracks each identified risk through identification, response, and resolution.
 The assessment produces inputs; the register maintains the record.

-A: At a minimum, quarterly.
+At a minimum, quarterly.
 High-probability, high-impact risks warrant monthly review.
-Risk records should also be reviewed whenever a significant change is planned — before a change advisory board approves a change, and at each project milestone.
-In Virima, risk records linked to change and project records surface automatically in those workflows, reducing the likelihood of a review being overlooked.
+Risk records should also be reviewed whenever a significant change is planned, before a change advisory board approves a change, and at each project milestone.
+In Virima, risk records linked to change and project records surface automatically in those workflows, reducing the chance of a review being missed.

-A: Yes.
+Yes.
 Third-party and vendor risks fit within the External risk type category in Virima’s risk register.
 Each vendor risk record can include the vendor name in the Source or Description field, and the owner can be the vendor relationship manager or procurement lead.
-Risk records can be associated with relevant change or project records involving the vendor, providing a complete view of vendor-related risk exposure.
+Risk records can be associated with relevant change or project records involving the vendor, giving you a complete view of vendor-related risk exposure.

 Similar Posts